 - Open the drain valve by turning the handle or rotating the stem counter-clockwise.
 Allow a few gallons of water to drain out into the bucket.
 If it looks muddy or otherwise discolored, that means you’re getting sedimentation out of the tank.

 - Close the drain valve and empty the bucket.

-To schedule water heater maintenance or service in the Chicago area, contact us at Black Diamond Plumbing & Mechanical.
+To schedule water heater maintenance or service, contact us at Black Diamond Plumbing & Mechanical.

 Image Provided by Shutterstock.com

 Please fill out the form and we will get in touch with you shortly.
 We look forward to serving you!

 Proudly ServingThe Chicagoland Area